stdombek/docs/content/en/docs/Access/Requests/requests.md

 8. Optional: Enter any **Patron comments.** For example, if the patron needs the item immediately, you can note it here.
 Patron comments show up in the CSV report and can be included in pick slips.
 9. Select the **Fulfillment preference**.
 10. Select the **Pickup service point** or **Delivery address**, depending on your selection in the previous step.
 11. Click **Save & close**.
-The request is saved and the Request Detail pane appears.
+The request is saved and the Request details pane appears.
 The patron receives an email notification saying their request was received by the library, [if you have this notification configured.](../../../settings/settings_circulation/settings_circulation/#patron-notice-policies)

 ### Editing an item level request

 You can only edit open requests.
 Once a request is closed, it cannot be edited.

 1. [Find the request you want to edit.](#searching-for-requests)
-2. In the **Request Detail** pane, select **Actions > Edit.**
+2. In the **Request details** pane, select **Actions > Edit.**
 3. Edit the request.
 4. Click **Save & close**.
 The request is updated.